1coderookie/KobraGoNeoInsights/docs/gcode_doc.md

 You can find a complete reference at the belonging [Marlin website](https://marlinfw.org/meta/gcode/).

 ## Klipper
 Besides the standard g-code, Klipper uses so called "extended" g-code commands for general status and configuration.
-These extended commands start with a command which may be followed by one or more parameters.
+These extended commands start with a command which may be followed by one or more parameters (e.g. you can set the speed of a certain fan using the command `SET_FAN_SPEED FAN=config_name SPEED=<speed>`).
 You can find the whole reference at the [Klipper documentation](https://www.klipper3d.org/G-Codes.html) page about g-codes.